-But that doesn’t stop us from dreaming about it.
-Nor does it mean you can’t reach that goal.
+But that doesn’t stop many from dreaming about early retirement: 30% of workers believe they will retire before age 65.
+Nor does it mean they can’t reach that goal.

 1. Define your dream retirement